ndgigliotti/amazon-product-classifier/README.md

 ## Final Model

-The final model is a linear support vector machine (hinge loss).
-It is 96% accurate&mdash;a solid score, especially since I obtained it using highly interpretable, tried-and-true machine learning methods.
+The final model is a linear support-vector machine (hinge loss).
+It is 97% accurate&mdash;a solid score, especially since I used only highly interpretable, tried-and-true methods.

 The 'adaptive' learning rate continues at a constant rate of $eta_0$ until the stopping criterion is reached.
 Then, instead of stopping, the algorithm divides the learning rate by 5 and continues.
 Learning only stops when the learning rate drops below 1e-6.
 For my dataset, training with 'adaptive' took about five times as long as training with the default.